Gazelle79/Pricer/ReadMe.md

 That income - or expense - is printed only when the cost of buying or selling changes.
 No data is written to any files.

 **Pricer doesn't have a GUI.
-You run it from a command prompt.**
+It is run from a command prompt.**

 ####  Input Parameters:
  -  ``targetSize``

     - INTEGER.
-(Default value: 200) When the total number of shares is this number or higher, Pricer calculates the income from selling, or the expense of buying, the shares.
+(Default value: 200) When the total number of shares is this number or higher, Pricer calculates the income or expense of buying oor selling the shares.

-####  Input Files:
+####  Input:

+Data is read in from:

 - ``pricerdata.in``

+    Location:``.../Pricer/InputFiles/pricerdata.in``

-Data is read in from this file.
-It's located at:``.../Pricer/InputFiles/pricerdata.in`` A user can optionally specify their own input file path.
+A user can optionally specify their own input file path.

 REQUIREMENTS